Karim20221/Operating-Systems---Coursework/week7.md

-# Week 7 – Security Audit and System Evaluation
+### Week 7 – Security Audit and System Evaluation

 ## Overview

-This week focused on evaluating the overall security posture of the Ubuntu Server after implementing security controls in previous weeks.
-The objective was to verify that the system configuration aligns with best practices and to identify any remaining risks.
+In Week 7 the focus was on reviewing and evaluating the overall security posture of the Ubuntu Server after all of the configuration and security work completed in the previous weeks.

----
+The aim of this week was to verify that the security controls were still in place, check how well the system aligns with best-practice server security, and identify any remaining risks that may need ongoing monitoring rather than immediate changes.

-## Lynis Security Audit
+# Lynis Security Audit

-A Lynis security audit was conducted to assess the server’s configuration, security controls, and potential vulnerabilities.
-Lynis provides automated checks covering system hardening, authentication, network configuration, and service exposure.
+A security audit was carried out using Lynis to analyse the server configuration and evaluate the strength of the applied security controls.

-The audit results were reviewed to identify warnings and suggestions that could be addressed through further configuration or ongoing maintenance.
+Lynis runs a large number of automated checks that cover areas such as authentication settings, network configuration, file permissions, system hardening and exposed services.
+This makes it useful for highlighting potential weaknesses or configuration issues that may not be obvious during normal use.

----
+The audit results were reviewed and the warnings and suggestions provided by Lynis were treated as guidance for future improvement and maintenance of the system, rather than as critical failures.

-## Security Evaluation
+# Security Evaluation

-The audit confirmed that key security controls were in place, including:
+From the audit review, it was confirmed that major security controls remained active and correctly configured.
+These included:

-- Hardened SSH configuration
+# Hardened SSH configuration

-- Restricted network access
+Restricted and controlled network access

-- Enforced security policies
+Enforced access control and security policies

-- Minimal exposed services
+A minimal set of exposed and running services

-Any remaining risks primarily relate to zero-day vulnerabilities and future misconfiguration rather than immediate weaknesses.
+This indicates that the system is configured in a secure and intentional way, rather than being left in a default or open state.

----
+Most of the remaining risks identified were not immediate vulnerabilities, but areas that require continued awareness over time.

-## Risk Assessment
+# Risk Assessment

-Residual risks include:
+The main residual risks relate to:

-- Unknown vulnerabilities in system packages
+- Possible unknown or future software vulnerabilities
 - Human error during future configuration changes

-These risks are mitigated through:
+- These risks are mitigated through:
-- Regular system updates
+- Regular system updates and patching
-- Periodic security audits
+- Periodic security audits and reviews
-- Ongoing monitoring and review of system settings
+- Monitoring system behaviour and configuration changes

----
+This approach allows the system to remain secure over time, even as software and workloads evolve.

 ## Evidence